chaitukc7/kiosk-project-ai-/README.md

 - Tests database connectivity
 - Tests all microservices (health checks)
 - Tests frontend accessibility
-- Tests AI chatbot functionality
+- Tests sales assistant functionality
 - Tests PDF report generation
 - Provides summary of what's working/not working

-#### `setup-ollama.sh` - Manual Ollama Setup
+#### `setup-ollama.sh` - Manual Analytics Setup
 - Waits for Ollama service to be ready
-- Checks if Mistral model is available
+- Checks if required models are available
-- Downloads Mistral model if not present
+- Downloads required models if not present
 - Verifies model installation
 - Lists available models
 - **Note**: This script is automatically called by `start.sh`